Touch Football Australia

 (b) you request TFA to correct your Personal Information,

 TFA will take reasonable steps to correct the Personal Information to ensure that, having regard to the purpose for which it is held, it is accurate, up-to-date, complete, relevant and not misleading.
-TFA will not charge you for making such a request or for correcting the information.
+The NRL will not charge you for making such a request or for correcting the information.

 8.7 If TFA refuses to correct the Personal Information at your request, TFA will provide you with a written notice that sets out the same matters listed in clause 8.5(b).

-9.2 We may disclose your Personal Information to overseas recipients for things such as processing membership and hosting services.
+9.2 We may disclose your Personal Information to overseas recipients for things such as processing membership and hosting services, most likely in China, Singapore, the United States and New Zealand, although countries where such recipients are located may vary.

 9.3 TFA may transfer Personal Information about you to someone who is in a foreign country if: